Stockholm & Paris February 15, 1995

 * More than 1200 references downloaded from Medline.

-e-mail, fax, mail or telephone.
-If you are impatient and are already
+mail or telephone.
+If you are impatient and are already familiar with

 the WWW server at the Department of Biochemistry, KTH: